billpg/HashBack/README.md

 If we may consider a worst case scenario, the default behaviour of Carol is to publish the contents of all incoming requests, the attacker would have a copy of the valid Bearer token by reviewing those published logs, but it would be a Bearer token with a claim for a domain that doesn't have a history of using this protocol.
 The attacker could equally purchase their own domain and get a valid Bearer token that way.

 For this reason, websites issuing tokens via a TokenIssue request who additionally do not require a prior relationship, should first check the original TokenRequest message is genuine by performing a RequestVerify request.

+### "What if an attacker signes up for someone's website under the user name '.well-known' and can host server-side scripts there?"
+If someone can cause code to run in response to request at `/.well-known/' URLs, that individual owns the service.

+Services allowing users to select their own names at the top level should set this top-level folder aside.

+### "What if the intiator's domain has expired and the attacker has purchased it.
+This protocol verifies claims based on operating a website at a particular domain.
+If you own the domain, then you have the means to be authenticated at that domain.
+If that kind of authentication claim is not suitable, this protocol is not appropriate.

+## Questions to investigate.

+- Given that there's a RequestVerify step, do we need to restrict URLs to the `/.well-known/` folder and instead allow any URL to be specified as the one to send RequestVerify and Tokenissue requests to?
+Instead of a domain, the claim would be based on the whole URL instead.
+- Am I doing HMAC correctly?
+- Does there need to be pre-flight step before a POST request?
+- An earlier version AES encrypted the Bearer token in the TokenIssue request using an AES key and IV from the initiator, alongside the HMAC key.
+I removed it as my security analysis didn't show it was needed.
+Was I right to take it out?
+- What should I call it?
+What string should I find-and-replace 'PickAName' with?